LimJY03/SyntaxComparison/00. Basic Syntax/README.md

 ### **Python**

-In `python`, the statement syntax is more basic.
+In `Python`, the statement syntax is more basic.
 We don't need to add `;` to the end of the statement.

 ```py
 num1 = 5